fs-webdev/skill-building-program/badges-active/accessibility/_micro_semantic-html.md

 Goals:
 ------

-- You have demonstrated the basic foundations in semantic HTML
+- You have demonstrated the basic foundations in semantic HTML.
-- You should know how to properly use headings, landmark elements, lists, forms, labels, fieldsets, buttons, and links
+- You should know how to properly use headings, landmark elements, lists, forms, labels, fieldsets, buttons, and links.

 Intro